GreenStripedSweater/Space-Maze/README.md

 File Structure: Just different assets, such as the art and the font used for the project

 You can play the game here: https://reetbansal.neocities.org/game/spaceracehome

+If you want to play the game locally:
+Simply download the code and open up the live server.